-By the time of the beautifully illuminated Cantigas de Santa Maria (Songs of Saint Mary), a Spanish-Portuguese royal songbook of circa 1260-80, various shapes and sizes of psaltery were in evidence – rectangular, trapezoid, and pig snout shaped.
-The position of players’ hands indicates two hands working together and it is clear there was always mixed practice in plucking style: either plucked with a quill in each hand; a quill in one hand while the other played with flesh or nails; or two hands both playing with flesh or nails.
-Was this one musical line played by two hands for extra speed and dexterity, or two polyphonic parts being played, or perhaps right hand tune and left hand drone (which may be explained by louder quill playing the tune and quieter flesh or nail playing the bourdon drone, and by the high left hand positions seen below on the top row, second and third images.
+By the time of the beautifully illuminated Cantigas de Santa Maria (Songs of Holy Mary), an Iberian royal songbook of circa 1257-83, various shapes and sizes of psaltery were in evidence – rectangular, trapezoid, and pig snout shaped.
+The position of players’ hands indicates two hands working together and it is clear there was always mixed practice in plucking style: either plucked with a quill in each hand; a quill in one hand while the other played with flesh or nails; or two hands both playing apparently with flesh or nails.
+Was this one musical line played by two hands for extra speed and dexterity, or two polyphonic parts being played, or perhaps right hand tune and left hand drone?
+The latter may be explained by louder quill playing the tune and quieter flesh or nail playing the bourdon drone, and by the high left hand positions seen below on the top row, second and third images.
 Like so much of medieval music-making, we just don’t know, but a combination of all three techniques is just as likely.

 Above we have images of psaltery players showing various combinations of quill and hand playing.
 Occasionally the psaltery is shown played flat on the lap, but more usually in the upright position shown here.
-Top left to right: Three images of psalteries from the royally-appointed Spanish-Portuguese songbook, Cantigas de Santa Maria (Songs of Saint Mary), 1260-80, trapezoid, rectangular and pig-snout shaped.
+Top left to right: Three images of psalteries from the royally-appointed Iberian songbook, Cantigas de Santa Maria (Songs of Holy Mary), 1257-83, trapezoid, rectangular and pig-snout shaped.
 On the left of these three, the right hand is playing the upper part, the strings for which are situated nearest the player.
 On the right of these three, the right hand is again playing the upper part, but here the strings for the upper part are situated furthest away from the player.
 In the middle rectangular example, it is impossible to tell.
-The remaining images are of the predominant pig-snout shape: top right, Portugal, 13th or 14th century; bottom row from left: France, 15th century, from a crypt vault; Spain (originally), 1480s, detail from a triptych by Hans Memling; Germany, c.
+The remaining images are of the predominant pig-snout shape: top right, Portugal, 13th or 14th century; bottom row from left: France, c.
+1418, from the crypt vault Saint-Bonnet-du-Gard; Spain, 1480s, detail from a triptych by Hans Memling; Germany, c.
 1410, detail from the anonymous painting, Garden of Eden.
 The sitting players are all depicted playing in a practically credible way.
 The standing Hans Memling player (bottom row, second from left) has the psaltery impossibly suspended in mid-air with no visible means of support, a clear case of artistic licence.
 The French cleric (bottom left) has the curve of the pig-snout supported by his lower arms, a more credible position, but still surely awkward.
 It is highly likely that standing psaltery players secured their instruments with straps, but there was an artistic convention not to show them.

 Standing strapless psaltery players are seen again and again in iconography.
 It may be that if one learns to hold and balance the instrument from the beginning then the practicalities of standing and playing, supporting the psaltery only with the arms, are unproblematic, but the iconography suggests otherwise, often showing impossibly suspended instruments with no means of support.
 The skeletal player in the Heidelberger Totentanz, a German book of 38 woodcut prints of the dance of death, published in 1488, is one of only a handful of images to show a strap.
 Whether this is a rare representation of reality or a representation of a rare practice is impossible to know; but the preponderance in iconography of standing or walking harpers with harps floating freely suggests that artists didn’t like depicting straps, considering them a visual distraction.

 The instrument was clearly very popular, appearing many times in iconography and literature.
 The Miller’s Tale in Geoffrey Chaucer’s The Canterbury Tales, written at the end of the 14th century, not only mentions the psaltery but also names two tunes, Angelus Ad Virginem and The King’s Note, that were played on it.
 (Angelus Ad Virginem we have, The King’s Note is sadly lost.)

 From the early 15th century, just a little after The Canterbury Tales, we have an extraordinary and striking example of musical iconography in the roof angels of Saint Nicholas’ Church, King’s Lynn, including a psaltery player and a gittern player.
 These angels are four and half feet tall, almost life-size figures, looking down impressively on the congregation.
-See Michael Rimmer’s website for more on roof angels and his book about them.
+See Michael Rimmer’s book for more on roof angels.

-The evolution of the psaltery 1: the mysteries of Memling and Berkeley
+The development of the psaltery 1: Berkeley, Memling, Albani and Girolamo

-The Berkeley psaltery illustration (right) and its commentary gives a range of an octave and a minor third, A to c’, as seen on the left of the drawing.
-The course arrangement appears ambiguous: they may be all double-strung courses, though it may also be read as a triple followed by a single course, paired from the lowest to highest pitch.
-There is no indication of either unison or octave stringing, and the shorter courses are single-strung.
+The Berkeley psaltery illustration (right) and its commentary gives a range of an octave and a major third, A to c#‘, as labelled on the left of the drawing.
+The longer courses are all double-strung, with no indication of either unison or octave stringing, and the shorter courses are single-strung.
 The longer courses are arranged in twos, so we have pitches A B then a gap, c d then a gap, and so on.
-Within each gap is drawn what appears to be a shorter single string coming from the right, reminiscent of the shorter strings on the Memling psaltery, but this is evidently not the same arrangement: the shorter strings of the Berkeley psaltery are not located sequentially on the lower pitches only, but evenly distributed after every second course.
-The Berkeley author gives us the pitches, which are those of accidentals.
-The pitches for the first octave are as follows, with the shorter strings in square brackets.
-I have presumed double-stringing on every course:
+Within each gap is drawn a shorter single string coming from the right.
+The pitches the Berkeley author gives for shorter strings are usually accidentals.
+The pitches for the first octave are as follows, with the shorter strings in square brackets:

 The next octave is similar, but not identical: